aurelia/documentation/English/get-started.md

 Aurelia creates the UI components as needed to render your app.
 It does this by using a [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) container capable of providing constructor dependencies like this.
 How does the DI system know what to provide?
 All you have to do is add a static method named _inject_ that returns an array of types to provide instances of.
 There should be one entry in the array for each constructor parameter.
 In the above example, we needed a router instance, so we added the `Router` type to the inject array.

-> **Note:** If you happen to be using AtScript, you'll be pleased to know that Aurelia understands AtScript type annotations and can use those for dependency injection.
-As other mainstream JavaScript transpilers adopt type or annotation metadata we'll continue to enhance our platform and teach it to understand your choice language's format.
+> **Note:** Aurelia will also be able to handle this with ES7 Decorators in the next update.

 We need to set the router to a public property on the class.
 The property must be named _router_.
 This is important.
 Don't get any fancy ideas here like naming it _taco_ or something like that ok?
 It's a router..so name it _router_ and everyone will be happy.
 Did we mention you **must** name it _router_?

+> **Note:** We hope to lift this silly restriction in an upcoming update.

 Alrighty.
 Time to configure the router.
 It's easy.
 You can set a title to use when generating the document's title.
 Then you set up your routes.
 Each route has the following properties:

 * `route`: This is a pattern which, when matched, will cause the router to navigate to this route.
-You can use static routes like above, but you can also use paramerters like this: `customer/:id`.
+You can use static routes like above, but you can also use parameters like this: `customer/:id`.
 There's also support for wildcard routes and query string parameters.
 The route can be a single string pattern or an array of patterns.
 * `moduleId`: This is a path relative to the current view-model which specifies the view/view-model pair you want to render for this route.
 * `title`: You can optionally provide a title to be used in generating the document's title.
 * `nav`: If this route should be included in the _navigation model_ because you want to generate a UI with it, set this to true (or a number indicating order).